- The Best Indian Resume Format (Guide and Free Downloadable Template)

 2019

-If you’re writing a fresher resume, it can be helpful to expand your education section to include more academic achievements.
-Even if you don’t have hands-on professional experience, employers might be swayed to invite you for an interview if they see you’ve taken relevant courses.
+If you’re writing a fresher resume, expand your education section to include more academic achievements.
+Even if you don’t have hands-on professional experience, employers are more likely to invite you for an interview if they see you’ve taken relevant courses.

-Here are some examples of academic achievements you can include:
+Here are some academic achievements you can include:

 - GPA